alviandk/alvian-portfolio/pages/blog/pair-programming-with-chatgpt-navigating-code-challenges-together.md

 title: Pair Programming with ChatGPT
 date: 2023/8/12
 description: Exploring the future of coding collaboration, I paired up with OpenAI's ChatGPT to tackle a Django challenge, discovering a dynamic and efficient way to enhance the development process.
-tag: ChatGPT, Python, Backend Developer, Django
+tag: ChatGPT, Python, Backend Developer, Django, Lets Vote
 author: Alvian
 ---